-DISPOSABL E PLASTIC ITEM POSSIBLE MEASURE Drinking cups and bottles Circular drinking cups: Replace disposable drinking cups and bottles with reusable cups (see Chapter 4) Collect disposable cups and bottles and fully recycle (choose one type of cup (monostream) made of a recyclable material) Sell reusable bottles or give visitors permission to bring them themselves and possibly offer (free) drinking water YO ( Food packaging, tableware and cutlery Circular packaging: Use less packaging and cutlery and ban unnecessary packaging Replace with reusable alternatives Replace with compostable alternatives, collect them separately and actually compost them.
-This can be done by using an on-site composting machine or asking your waste collector about the possibilities Small packaging (sugar, creamer, sauces, soap and shampoo) Ban unnecessary small packaging (single-serve condiments, travel- and sample-size products) Replace with larger packaging in combination with dispensers or refillable packaging 301B Straws Ban straws Replace plastic straws with compostable alternatives, if necessary (cocktails) °O.5 Glitter, confetti and balloons Ban glitter, confetti and balloons Replace with biodegradable alternatives Ty-Raps Use fewer Ty-Raps, only when necessary Replace Ty-Raps with reusable alternatives such as wire and tie-down straps Barricade tape Use less barricade tape, only when necessary Replace with reusable alternatives such as rope Banners Use fewer banners Do not date banners, to make reuse possible Replace with other reusable alternatives, for instance wood or recyclable textiles instead PVC There are still no good options on the market for recycling PVC-banners, but finding a different purpose for banners - such as a canvas or bag - is also an option on a small scale
+Drinking cups and bottles Circular drinking cups: Replace disposable drinking cups and bottles with reusable cups (see Chapter 4) Collect disposable cups and bottles and fully recycle (choose one type of cup (monostream) made of a recyclable material) Sell reusable bottles or give visitors permission to bring them themselves and possibly offer (free) drinking water Y0(Food packaging, tableware and cutlery Circular packaging: Use less packaging and cutlery and ban unnecessary packaging Replace with reusable alternatives Replace with compostable alternatives, collect them separately and actually compost them.
+This can be done by using an on-site composting machine or asking your waste collector about the possibilities Small packaging (sugar, creamer, sauces, soap and shampoo) Ban unnecessary small packaging (single-serve condiments, travel- and sample-size products) Replace with larger packaging in combination with dispensers or refillable packaging Straws Ban straws Replace plastic straws with compostable alternatives, if necessary (cocktails) °Q.' Glitter, confetti and balloons Ban glitter, confetti and balloons Replace with biodegradable alternatives Ty-Raps Use fewer Ty-Raps, only when necessary Replace Ty-Raps with reusable alternatives such as wire and tie-down straps Barricade tape Use less barricade tape, only when necessary Replace with reusable alternatives such as rope Banners Use fewer banners Do not date banners, to make reuse possible Replace with other reusable alternatives, for instance wood or recyclable textiles instead PVC There are still no good options on the market for recycling PVC-banners, but finding a different purpose for banners - such as a canvas or bag - is also an option on a small scale

 Ponchos Do not provide (free) ponchos unless necessary.
 Safety first, of course!
 Sell reusable ponchos and encourage visitors to take them with them Collect the used ponchos separately and look at the recycling options.
-Stretch wrap Use less stretch wrap, if possible Replace the wrap with reusable alternatives, such as crates Collect the used pieces of stretch wrap separately and view the recycling options.
-Tokens Instead of using tokens opt for a debit card (PIN) only or cashless system Recycle tokens in a closed circuit Signage, stickers and laminating Do not laminate all signage Do not date signage, to make reuse possible Replace disposable signage with reusable alternatives such as wood Giveaways Prevent the handing out of (disposable) giveaways for promotional purposes Tents, camping materials and inflatable items (air mattresses, floaties) Prevent an excess of party tents and inflatable items (with the exception of air mattresses), or discourage them and offer an alternative Facilitate accommodations such as reusable or recyclable tents Facilitate a 'Green Campsite' Create awareness among visitors Donate materials to charity, but do not share this information with visitors, as it gives them the impression that it is acceptable to leave things behind. Ü Bags Free provision of plastic bags is already prohibited.
-This obviously applies to events as well products available that have already been made from recycled materials.
-The chart below shows how the various materials can be processed.
-In a circular economy, the preservation of resources is paramount, so incineration must be prevented as much as possible.
+Stretch wrap Use less stretch wrap, if possible Replace the wrap with reusable alternatives, such as crates Collect the used pieces of stretch wrap separately and view the recycling options. and a second sec Tokens Instead of using tokens opt for a debit card (PIN) only or cashless system Recycle tokens in a closed circuit f Signage, stickers and laminating Do not laminate all signage Do not date signage, to make reuse possible Replace disposable signage with reusable alternatives such as wood Giveaways Prevent the handing out of (disposable) giveaways for promotional purposes Tents, camping materials and inflatable items (air mattresses, floaties) Prevent an excess of party tents and inflatable items (with the exception of air mattresses), or discourage them and offer an alternative Facilitate accommodations such as reusable or recyclable tents Facilitate a 'Green Campsite' Create awareness among visitors Donate materials to charity, but do not share this information with visitors, as it gives them the impression that it is acceptable to leave things behind.
+Bags Free provision of plastic bags is already prohibited.
+This obviously applies to events as well